 Beaver reintroduction at Holnicote

-Beavers have been welcomed as their reintroduction happens on the Holnicote Estate.
+Beavers have been welcomed to the Holnicote Estate.
 The beavers help with natural flood management and improve biodiversity on the estate.

 The plan, approved by Natural England, will see a pair of these amazing mammals released into two fenced areas of woodland at Holnicote on the edge of Exmoor in Somerset.

-The beaver reintroduction (which happened in January 2020), is the first made by the National Trust and combines plans to create priority habitat for nature - increases the diversity of species and wildlife in its care.
+The beaver reintroduction (which happened in January 2020), was the first made by the National Trust and combined plans to create priority habitat for nature - increasing the diversity of species and wildlife in its care.